Skip to main content

 If you've ever received a Union County check, processed a vendor warrant, or seen an invoice go out to a county vendor, you can help close the disclosure gap above.
 Names can stay off the record.
 The documents are what matter.

 Disclaimer.
 This page is a journalism resource.
-Every figure traces to a Union-County-published source (Approved Budget PDFs, the 2025 Annual Wage Report, Board of Commissioners minutes, or court filings in Case 25CV22067) indexed in the public corpus.
+Every figure traces to a Union-County-published source (approved budget PDFs, monthly expenditure reports, the 2025 Annual Wage Report, or Board of Commissioners minutes) or a court filing in Case 25CV22067.
+The historical source set is indexed in the public corpus.
 Nothing here is legal advice, and nothing here alleges wrongdoing by any named person or firm.
 Corrections to: levi@valorinvestigates.com.

 Full corpus: github.com/ValorInvestigator/union-county-term-limits